moleculerjs/moleculer/README-draft.md

 ### Request timeout & fallback response
 If you call action with timeout and the request is timed out, broker throws a `RequestTimeoutError` error.
-But if you set `fallbackResponse` in calling options, broker won't throw error, instead return with this value.
+But if you set `fallbackResponse` in calling options, broker won't throw error, instead returns with this value.
 It can be an `Object`, `Array`...etc.
 This can be also a `Function`, which returns a `Promise`.
-The broker will pass the current `Context` to this function as argument.
+The broker will pass the current `Context` to this function as an argument.

 ## Emit events
 Broker has an internal event bus.
 You can send events to local & global.